-- 15.1 The Chief Financial Officer will affect all insurance cover and negotiate all claims in consultation with other officers where necessary.
-All correspondence regarding claims against the Council must be passed immediately to the Chief Financial Officer in accordance with the Insurance guide and online forms (available on the Intranet).
+- 15.1 All Insurance arrangements are provided under an SLA with the City of Edinburgh Council.
+The Chief Financial Officer will affect all insurance cover and negotiate all claims in consultation with other officers where necessary.
+All correspondence regarding claims against the Council must be passed immediately to the Chief Legal Officer in accordance with the Insurance guide and online forms (available on the Intranet).
 Under no circumstances should liability of the Council be acknowledged or admitted by an employee or an Elected Member.
-This requirement applies to any Arms Length External Organisations (ALEOS) established by the Council and to External Contractors working on behalf of the Authority. - 15.2 Service Directors must give prompt notification to the Chief Financial Officer of all new risks, Property or plant, vehicles or equipment which require to be insured and
+This requirement applies to any Arms Length External Organisations (ALEOS) established by the Council and to External Contractors working on behalf of the Authority. - 15.2 Directors must give prompt notification to the Chief Financial Officer of all new risks, property or plant, vehicles or equipment which require to be insured and of any alteration affecting existing insurances including those related to services being delivered via joint working and partnership arrangements.

-- of any alteration affecting existing insurances including those related to services being delivered via joint working and partnership arrangements. - 15.3 Service Directors must immediately notify the Chief Financial Officer in writing of any loss, liability or damage or any event likely to lead to a claim and, after consultation with the Chief Executive, inform the Police where appropriate. - 15.4 All appropriate employees of the Council will be included in a suitable fidelity guarantee insurance policy if their duties require it. - 15.5 In accordance with the Insurance guide and online forms (available on the Intranet).
-The Chief Financial Officer will annually, or at such other period as he may consider necessary, review all insurances in consultation with Service Directors, as appropriate. - 15.6 Service Directors must consult the Chief Legal Officer regarding the terms of any indemnity which the Council is requested to give. - 15.7 The Chief Financial Officer has authority to obtain the advice of consultants on insurance and risk management matters, subject to sufficient budgetary provision. - 15.8 Proposals from Service Directors for ex-gratia payments in relation to insurance claims must be submitted to the Chief Financial Officer for consideration and approval, subject to sufficient budgetary provision.
+- 15.3 Directors must immediately notify the Chief Financial Officer in writing of any loss, liability or damage or any event likely to lead to a claim and, after consultation with the Chief Executive, inform the Police where appropriate. - 15.4 All appropriate employees of the Council will be included in a suitable fidelity guarantee insurance policy if their duties require it. - 15.5 In accordance with the Insurance guide and online forms (available on the Intranet).
+The Chief Financial Officer will annually, or at such other period as they may consider necessary, review all insurances in consultation with Directors, as appropriate. - 15.6 Directors must consult the Chief Legal Officer regarding the terms of any indemnity which the Council is requested to give. - 15.7 The Chief Financial Officer has authority to obtain the advice of consultants on insurance and risk management matters, subject to sufficient budgetary provision. - 15.8 Proposals from Directors for ex-gratia payments in relation to insurance claims must be submitted to the Chief Financial Officer for consideration and approval, subject to sufficient budgetary provision.